uETITC/.github/profile/README.md

 ---

-This organization contains all documents created for the courses taught at the [Escuela Tecnológica Instituto Técnico Central](https://etitc.edu.co/es/).
+This organization contains all documents and codes created for the courses taught at the [Escuela Tecnológica Instituto Técnico Central](https://etitc.edu.co/es/) for the systems engeneering program.
 All information about the university education can be found on the [oficial website](https://www.etitc.edu.co/es/page/educacionsuperior), the academic calendar for the second semester of 2024 can be found [here](https://etitc.edu.co/archives/acuerdo0062024.pdf).
+More information about the systems engeneering program can be found at [System Engineering Program](https://www.etitc.edu.co/es/page/sistemas) (syllabus, study plan, norms, etc).

 Although all courses content will be stored on Github the submission must be done through [Campus Virtual ETITC](https://campusvirtualpes.etitc.edu.co/Edusuperior/).